u1145h/docx-to-blog/README.md

-# docx-to-blog
+# DOCX to Blog Converter

+A WordPress plugin for,
+- Importing Word documents as blog posts.
-A WordPress plugin to import/export blog posts to/from Word documents.
+- Exporting blog posts to Word documents.

+## Requirements
+- PHP 7.4 or higher
+- Composer dependencies installed (PHPWord)